pg-nano/pg-parser/readme.md

 - `fingerprintSync`
 - `scanSync` (for scanning a SQL string and returning a list of tokens)
 - `splitWithScannerSync` (for splitting a SQL string into one or more statements)

+**Note:** There is no `deparse` function (for turning an AST back into a string) included, as this isn't needed for my use case.

+#### AST utilities

+I've implemented some TypeScript utilities for working with the AST:

 - `walk` (for traversing the AST)
 - `select` (for type-safe, deep field access through dot-notation)
 - `$` (for type-safe node proxy and type guards)

-**Note:** There is no `deparse` function (for turning an AST back into a string) included, as this isn't needed for my use case.

 ### Walking the AST

-I've added a `walk` function for easy AST traversal.
+Let's explore the `walk` function, ideal for AST traversal where you're only concerned with specific node types.
 You can pass a callback or a visitor object.
 You can return false to not walk into the children of the current node.

 Each node passed to your visitor is wrapped in a `NodePath` instance, which tracks the parent node and provides type guards (e.g. `isSelectStmt`) for type narrowing.
 You can access the underlying node with `path.node`.